Savvythelegend/PGDocs/docs/declarative_database_management.md

 Postgres commands: in particular, the options accepted by `ALTER` are a subset of those accepted by `CREATE`.

-!!!
-Warning
+:::warning
-    Some fields, such as encoding and collation settings, are immutable in PostgreSQL.
+Some fields, such as encoding and collation settings, are immutable in
+    PostgreSQL.
 Attempts to modify these fields on existing databases will be ignored.